 - Contrast hydrotherapy, or alternating hot and cold applications.
-After the first 24 - 48 hours, soak affected part for 3 minutes in hot water, then 30 seconds in cold water.
+After the first 24 to 48 hours, soak affected part for 3 minutes in hot water, then 30 seconds in cold water.

-- Castor oil pack: Apply oil to a clean, soft cloth, cover in plastic wrap, and apply to the affected area.
-Place a heat source over the pack, and let sit for 30 - 60 minutes.
+- Castor oil pack.
+Apply oil to a clean, soft cloth, cover in plastic wrap, and apply to the affected area.
+Place a heat source over the pack, and let sit for 30 to 60 minutes.

 The National Institutes of Health has reported that acupuncture may help treat tennis elbow.
-In addition, two studies looking at the effect of acupuncture on this and other types of tendinitis found that acupuncture provides better pain relief than placebo.
+In addition, two studies looking at the effect of acupuncture on tendinitis found that acupuncture provides better pain relief than placebo.